seshadrs/Spelling-Bee/README.md

 Spelling-Bee
 ============

-A dynamic-prog spell checker implementation in JAVA
+A dynamic-programming spell checker implementation in JAVA